elfenlaid/tga/site/posts/elixir-tips-1.md

 ## Summary

-It's quite easy to stumble upon something peculiar even in familiar packets, you just need to lurk around in the first place.
+It's not that hard to stumble upon peculiar things, even in everyday APIs.
+You need to be curious in the first place.
 That's it for today.
-Share your finding with me at [twitter](https://twitter.com/elfenlaid).
+Share your finding with me at [twitter]({{metadata.author.twitter}}).

+You can make anything, till next time :)